How to Make DIY Christmas Boxes with StencilsNovember 30, 2018 | FILED UNDER: Paint, Christmas

 The Martha Stewart adhesive stencils are my absolute favorite because they make stenciling pretty fool-proof.
 No more having to tape down the stencil and hold it close to the surface with your fingers to prevent any paint from seeping through!
 The stencils create clean, sharp-lines every time.
 The adhesive is still light enough that it is easy to remove and reposition the stencil as needed without damaging the papier-mâché.
 This was my first time using the Martha Stewart silkscreens and they worked very similarly to the adhesive stencils.
 A dauber brush is the easiest way to apply the paint.

-Supplies for Stenciled Gift Boxes
+Supplies for Stenciled DIY Christmas Boxes

 - Martha Stewart Multi-Surface Satin Paints